yuxqiu/yuxqiu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a MEng Computer Science student at [UCL](https://www.ucl.ac.uk/).
+I am an MEng Computer Science student at [UCL](https://www.ucl.ac.uk/) and was a B.S.
+CS exchange student at [Georgia Tech](https://www.gatech.edu/).
 My research interests include systems and security.

 Specifically, I am deeply interested in studying how systems work from the bottom up, and how secure systems can be constructed for the benefit of all.